-Baxter has boosted its capacity and production to help address higher demand since the COVID-19 outbreak: all Baxter facilities manufacturing critical products are maximizing production levels and assessing how to further increase supply, enabling the company to deliver as much as possible for those medical devices and medicines that are in high demand.
-The increased demand in their products created an additional 2000 new jobs globally (permanent positions and temporary employment) around 750 of which are in EMEA.
+Baxter has boosted its capacity and production to help address higher demand since the COVID-19 outbreak: all Baxter facilities manufacturing critical products are maximising production levels and assessing how to further increase supply, enabling the company to deliver as much as possible for those medical devices and medicines that are in high demand.
+The increased demand in their products created an additional 2000 new jobs globally (permanent positions and temporary employment); around 750 of which are in EMEA.
 The company also remains focused on supporting patients with chronic diseases who rely on life-sustaining Baxter therapies, including parenteral nutrition and dialysis.

 Boeing will put to use its 3D printing technologies to produce protective face shields to support healthcare workers.

 CNH Industrial has carried out some 100 initiatives in 18 countries.
-Personal protective equipment and hand sanitizer bottles were distributed to local health care institutions; ventilators were donated to the Italian Civil Protection department; cell phones and vehicles were provided to health authorities and generators were loaned to local organizations.
+Personal protective equipment and hand sanitiser bottles were distributed to local health care institutions; ventilators were donated to the Italian Civil Protection department; cell phones and vehicles were provided to health authorities and generators were loaned to local organisations.
 Employees have also volunteered time and effort to help source and deliver essential food supplies to those in need during this time.
-Furthermore, the Company is continuing to develop and refine its health and safety protocols for all global employees.
-This Safety Protocol encompasses 48 different measures and is in full compliance with local regulations in all countries where the Company operates.
+Furthermore, the company is continuing to develop and refine its health and safety protocols for all global employees.
+This Safety Protocol encompasses 48 different measures and is in full compliance with local regulations in all countries where the company operates.
 This is now fully implemented and operational at all 67 plants and 45 logistics centers worldwide.

-Diageo will provide Grain Neutral Spirits (GNS) to hand sanitizer producers in Italy, the UK, the US, and beyond.
+Diageo will provide Grain Neutral Spirits (GNS) to hand sanitiser producers in Italy, the UK, the US and beyond.
 GNS is an ethyl alcohol normally used in the production of vodka and gin.
-This initiative should enable the production of more than 8 million 250ml bottles of hand sanitizer.
+This initiative should enable the production of more than 8 million 250ml bottles of hand sanitiser.

-Dow is using its factories and raw materials handling, mixing and packaging capabilities to produce over 200 metric tonnes of hand sanitizer in Germany, Belgium, US and Brazil.
-The majority of the hand sanitizer will be donated to health systems and government agencies for their distribution.
+Dow is using its factories and raw materials handling, mixing and packaging capabilities to produce over 200 metric tonnes of hand sanitiser in Germany, Belgium, US and Brazil.
+The majority of the hand sanitiser will be donated to health systems and government agencies for their distribution.